-As stated on the website itself as a friendly reminder, if your car’s details are not found on the MID after doing the car insurance check, you risk being fined and facing court prosecution.
-Your vehicle might also be impounded or destroyed if you cannot provide proof of insurance.
+As stated on the website itself as a friendly reminder, if your vehicle's details are not found on the MID after doing the car insurance check, you risk being fined and facing court prosecution.
+Your vehicle might also be impounded or destroyed if you cannot provide proof of valid insurance.

-If you need insurance cover as soon as possible, you can get a cheap policy today from Confused.com using the button below.
+If you need insurance cover as soon as possible, you can get a cheap policy today from Confused.com by using the button below.
 Remember, when comparing policies, make sure you get the right policy for your needs as well as your budget.

-It is a criminal offence to drive on UK roads without car insurance, so be sure that you are covered regardless of how little you use the vehicle.
+It is a criminal offence to drive on UK roads without car insurance, so be sure that you have sufficient cover regardless of how little you use your vehicle.
 If needs be, consider taking out temporary car insurance if you only use the vehicle during short-term periods.

 My car is insured but not showing on AskMID insurance check

 There are some circumstances under which your car could be insured, but not listed on the MID.
-For example, if your car insurance is brand new and simply hasn’t been processed on the MID yet, or something as simple as an issue with new registration plates.
+For example, if your car insurance is brand new and simply hasn’t been processed on the MID yet, or if there's an issue with any new registration plates.

-Despite not showing a great level of detail, using AskMID to check your car insurance for free is the most efficient way of finding out whether your vehicle is covered or not.
+Despite not showing a great level of detail, using AskMID to check the status of your car insurance for free is the most efficient way of checking whether your vehicle is covered or not.